romland/spinpong/README.md

 - freeze ball for N seconds (to adjust spin)
 - reset ball spin and velocity (add some art in the middle of the field, and when ball hits, trigger effect)

+IDEAS:
+- maybe a brickwall between the bats appear that then one player will have to knock a hole in to get ball over to other side (like a temporary block-breaker (Arkanoid))

 TODO thoughts:
 - perhaps reset surface speeds after each collision? will it make it harder or easier?
 - round spin/speeds to integer between 0-10? show that number somewhere (next to wall/bats?) so you can easily counter?
-- maybe hold key for spin, and releasing key resets it back to 0 spin */
+- maybe hold key for spin, and releasing key resets it back to 0 spin
+- what other pong-like games are there that can be temporary features (triggered by power-ups?)
+*/
 ```